sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 or NotImplementedError vs. DOM NotSupportedError or InvalidModificationError or TypeError or InvalidNodeTypeError?

-* mixin/inclusions -- dcl like incl exceptions?

 * build in xinclude (switchable of course)

-* sync doctype to tree.docinfo.internalDTD

 * Direct DC support?

+==Schema stuff==

 * global attributes?

+* sync doctype to tree.docinfo.internalDTD

+* mixin/inclusions -- dcl like incl exceptions?

+* Option to make plural attrs be list/dicts/sets? cf xsd

+* Vector attrs (maybe just float{3,3}?)

+* Is it worth definiing a JSONX mapping for DTDs?

 ==See also==